popsmile/WWDC/2021/Meet async:await in Swift.md

 - Continuations must be resumed **excatly once** on every path.
 - Discarding the continuation without resuming is not allowed.
 - Swift will check you work!

+## Summary

+- Async/await code is simple, easy, and safe.
+- Hundreds of new async APIs
+- Automatic async legacy API imports